Kumon Canada Inc.

 Personal information shall be accurate, complete and up-to-date as is necessary for the purposes for which it is to be used.

-This is particularly important where the information is being used to make some evaluation or judgement about the individual, such as granting credit.
+This is particularly important where the information is being used to make some evaluation or judgement about the individual.
 The extent to which the personal information shall be accurate, complete and up-to-date will depend upon the use of the information taking into account the interests of the individual.

-Personal information that is used on an ongoing basis, including information that is disclosed to third parties, should generally be accurate and up-to-date.
+Kumon has measures in place to ensure that your personal information that is used on an ongoing basis, including information that is disclosed to third parties, is generally accurate and up-to-date.

 PRINCIPLE 7: SAFEGUARDS

-Personal information shall be protected by security safeguards appropriate to the sensitivity of the information.
+Personal information shall be protected by security safeguards which are commensurate to the sensitivity of the information.

 The security safeguards shall protect personal information against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.
 The nature of the safeguards will vary according to the sensitivity of the information.
 Kumon will monitor security developments and re-assess the risks at regular intervals.